tehckisnow/tehckisnow.github.io/wake/README.md

 Player can also look at, pick up, and drop items.
 Exits can be locked and require a key to unlock before exiting.
 <p>
 Todo:<br />
+-help three times triggers hint system and link to walkthrough
+-triggers: function in regular loop checks for triggers when entering a room or USEing an object.
+	checks trigger: property in room if triggered by room, in item if triggered by item. triggers can change states for other objects by modifying properties to change.
 -enable run game and exit commands to switch games -refactor get and drop to use query and for in loops -add support for displaying multi-word item names